 If you have trouble with poor digestion, then you have likely heard about digestive enzymes.
 These days, digestive enzymes are marketed to solve just about every lifestyle-related symptom associated with the Western diet.

 Although not as popular as the probiotic market for healthy gut flora, the global digestive enzyme market was valued at over $800 million in 2016 and is expected to reach $1.6 billion by 2025.

 In simple terms, digestive enzymes are proteins that help with the chemical breakdown of food into smaller and more absorbable components allowing us to draw nutrients from our diet.

 And while there are many different types of enzymes, the three most common are amylase, lipase, and protease, which help with the digestion of carbohydrates, fats, and proteins respectively.

 Protease is under our review microscope today as it is the primary enzyme at the heart of the MassZymes formula, and their bold claim of cranking your muscle gains to new heights.
 Take a closer look at this Masszymes review to see how the digestive enzyme supplement can help you get optimal digestion.

 MassZymes is the product of the company BioOptimizers founded in 2004 by Matt Gallant and Wade Lightheart.

-Starting life by marketing training programs to bodybuilders, the company later progressed to selling supplements to that same audience.
+Starting life by marketing training programs to bodybuilders, the company later progressed to selling supplements, such as this one CollaGenius, Magnesium BreakThrough, and more to that same audience.
 The first formulation of MassZymes was launched in 2006.

 Rebranded to BiOptimizers in 2014, the company states that its mission is to help humans shift from a sick unhealthy condition into a peak biologically optimized state—a state of existence where all of the body’s functions operate in perfect harmony.